Eating well during pregnancy is not just about eating more. What

 Food and Drinks to Avoid While Pregnant

-is considered safe during pregnancy.
-Also, check with your doctor before you take
+safe during pregnancy.
+Also, check with your doctor before you take any vitamins or

 And although many doctors feel that one or two 6- to 8-ounce cups per day of coffee,